vmware-samples/vcenter-event-broker-appliance/getting-started.md

 *Networking*

   * Hostname - The FQDN of the VEBA Appliance.
-If you do not have DNS in your enviornment, make sure the hsotname provide is resolvable from your desktop which may require you to manually add a hosts entry.
+If you do not have DNS in your environment, make sure the hostname provide is resolvable from your desktop which may require you to manually add a hosts entry.
 Proper DNS resolution is recommended
   * IP Address - The IP Address of the VEBA Appliance
   * Netmask Prefix - CIDR Notation (e.g. 24 = 255.255.255.0)
   * Gateway - The Network Gateway address